 The courses required for this degree cover important topics such as non-profit and grant writing, business and advertising, journalism, and publishing.
-Learning so many different aspects of writing prepares students for a wide range of careers.
-This degree is also one of the most affordable online degrees in writing, making it a great option for anyone who doesn’t want to break the bank.
+Learning so many aspects of writing prepares students for a wide range of careers.
+This degree is also one of the most affordable online writing degrees.
+This makes it a great option for anyone who doesn’t want to break the bank.

 Clayton State University

-In Morrow, Georgia, you can enroll in an online bachelor of English program through Clayton State University.
-While this program isn’t an outright writing degree, it is a very versatile degree option for those interested in writing as part of another job.
+In Morrow, Georgia, you can enroll in an online bachelor of English program at Clayton State University.
+This isn’t an outright writing degree.
+However, it is a very versatile degree option for those interested in writing as part of another job.
 Students can even earn a writing concentration alongside the program if they choose.

 Since this degree is so wide and versatile, so are its course topics.
 Students will take classes in everything from advanced composition and careers in writing to creative writing, professional writing, and technical writing.

 Through Drexel University, students can enroll in an online MFA in Creative Writing program.
 Within this program, there are options to concentrate on fiction writing and screenwriting, or students can opt simply for the MFA in Creative Writing.
 Regardless of your concentration, you will be able to take courses in both areas.